NWgroup1/Astro-Mixologist/README.md

 Our app utilizes three APIs to search for content based upon a user’s input criteria: TheCocktailDB, via which we can extract information pertaining to drinks; Zodiac Sign API, which returns the astrological zodiac sign for a given date; and Aztro., which provides daily horoscopes and detailed information for each sign.
 As mentioned above, by way of these APIs, our app enables the user to search for content based on date of birth, allowing them to locate their zodiac sign, personal horoscope, and tailored drink suggestions.

 ## Installation
-To access the web page, click on the following link: (Insert link here).
+To access the web page, click on the following link: (https://nwgroup1.github.io/project1/).
 If you have successfully reached the web page, you will see the following landing page:

 (INSERT SCREENSHOT HERE)